DragonCapsule/dragoncapsule/README.md

 # DC0

-> Import form Factoria F0 contract
+> Fork from Factoria F0 contract

 This repository contains the DC0 smart contract .